 Ken Kulak counsels energy companies in regulatory proceedings before public utility commissions and in transactional matters.
-He advises utilities, developers, investors, and corporate energy users on retail and wholesale electricity markets, renewable portfolio standards, distributed generation, demand response, and energy efficiency.
+He advises public utilities, developers, investors, and corporate energy users on retail and wholesale electricity markets, renewable portfolio standards, distributed generation, demand response, and energy efficiency.
 Clients seek his advice in navigating the legal issues associated with the development, purchase, sale, and financing of renewable energy projects, including the negotiation of power purchase agreements; engineering, procurement, and construction (EPC) contracts; and operations and maintenance (O&M) agreements.

 Ken is a lecturer at the University of Pennsylvania Law School, where he teaches a seminar on energy law and climate change.
 He is also a senior fellow at the University of Pennsylvania’s Kleinman Center for Energy Policy, advising on energy storage issues.